Current Grant Opportunities

 The LRF Scientific Advisory Board may elect to provide feedback to applicants discussed during the final round of review.
 This feedback will be for the improvement of future grant submissions only; responses and resubmissions during the current grant cycle are not permitted.
 The SAB’s decision is final.

-When will I find out if I have been selected for an award?
+When will I find out if my LOI has advanced/if I have been selected for an award?

 Must my CDA project involve clinical research?